frelon/suse-elemental/docs/firstboot-configuration.md

 ## The runtime context

-Unified Core images crafted by `elemental3ctl` include, by default, two partitions, an ESP partition (bootloader, kernel and initrd) and a Linux partition (the OS itself).
-The OS partition is a btrfs partition including several subvolumes where there is the default read-only subvolume mounted as the root device and a list of read-write subvolumes which are mounted in paths that are expected or required to be read-write, such as `/etc` or `/var`.
+By default, `elemental3ctl` creates two partitions for its operating system images: an ESP partition

+(bootloader, kernel and initrd) and a Linux partition (the OS itself).
+The Linux partition is a btrfs file system including several subvolumes where there is the default read-only subvolume mounted as the root device and a list of read-write subvolumes which are mounted in paths that are expected or required to be read-write, such as `/etc` or `/var`.
 The default subvolume is a btrfs read-only subvolume so regardless of mounting it with or without read-write capabilities, the filesystem will prevent any write